-- Course Evaluations: If you took any courses that were not originally on your Course Evaluation Form please have them evaluated as soon as possible.
+- Course Approvals: If you took any courses that were not originally part of your Learning Agreement, please have them approved as soon as possible.

-- Deadline: your course evaluations should be completed immediately upon your return, and no later than one month after your return date.
+- Deadline: your course approvals should be completed immediately upon your return, and no later than one month after your return date.

 - Transcripts: Confirm whether you must personally request a transcript and that your transcript will be sent to the UMSL study abroad office, not any other office on campus.